ghxm/eurlex-legal-acts-statistics/README.md

 > [!NOTE]
 > While this project also has a useful purpose, it is mainly used to explore the automated data collection and processing.
 The project is not affiliated with EUR-Lex or the European Union.

+> [!WARNING]
+> A lot of the code here has been created using the GitHub Copilot Edits feature.
+The code is not perfect and may contain bugs.
+Please report any issues you find.

 ## Setup